Obesity Medicine Fellowship

 Strong Commitment to Mentorship & Fellowship Community

 We take mentorship very seriously at Johns Hopkins.
-In the Division of General Internal Medicine (GIM), mentoring the next generation of leaders in academic medicine is one of our core values, and the obesity medicine fellowship prides itself on having multiple, award-winning obesity medicine faculty to train and mentor fellows.
+In GIM, mentoring the next generation of leaders in academic medicine is one of our core values, and the Obesity Medicine Fellowship prides itself on having multiple, award-winning obesity medicine faculty to train and mentor fellows.
 In addition, we understand that having a sense of community with peers is important during training, so obesity medicine fellows participate in regular academic conferences with other fellows in GIM.
-Fellows learn from others who remember what it was like to first start in obesity medicine clinic, begin a research project or go on the job market.
+Fellows learn from others who remember what it was like to first start in an obesity medicine clinic, begin a research project or go on the job market.

 Pathway for Academic Obesity Medicine

 For interested candidates, the fellowship offers a pathway in clinical research and obesity medicine through a partnership with the Johns Hopkins GIM Fellowship.
-After completing the first clinically focused year in obesity medicine fellowship, fellows on the “clinician-investigator track” complete an addition 2-3 year clinical research training in the GIM Fellowship, which is one of the nation's premier fellowship training programs in academic medicine to prepare individuals to assume faculty and leadership positions in medicine and public health.
-The GIM fellowship has over 140 alumni who have made their mark as researchers, educators, and leaders.
-Obesity medicine fellows on the clinician investigator track have protected time to pursue clinical research training and mentoring while maintaining their clinical practice in obesity medicine at the Johns Hopkins Healthful Eating, Activity & Weight Program.
+After completing the first clinically focused year in obesity medicine fellowship, fellows on the clinician-investigator track complete an addition 2-3 year clinical research training in the GIM Fellowship, one of the nation's premier fellowship training programs in academic medicine to prepare individuals to assume faculty and leadership positions in medicine and public health.
+The GIM fellowship has over 200 alumni who have made their mark as researchers, educators, and leaders.
+Obesity medicine fellows on the clinician-investigator track have protected time to pursue clinical research training and mentoring while maintaining their clinical practice in obesity medicine at the Johns Hopkins HEAWP.